alexrainman/CarouselView/README.md

 **CUSTOM CONTROLS**

-HeightRequest fix is now implemented at core level, but you have to use the provided custom controls in your views to do the trick:
+HeightRequest fix is now implemented at core level.
+Yyou have to use the provided custom controls to do the trick:

 ```xml
 <controls:CVActivityIndicator x:Name="activityIndicator" IsRunning="true"/>